Online Degrees Blog Social difficulties in autism

 Access to resources

 Access to resources is another barrier to effective social interaction support.
-Students with ASD may face challenges in accessing specialized interventions, therapies, and support services due to factors such as geographic location, financial constraints, or limited availability.
+Students with autism may face challenges in accessing specialized interventions, therapies, and support services due to factors such as geographic location, financial constraints, or limited availability.

 Ensuring equitable access to resources and advocating for comprehensive support systems can help overcome this barrier and provide these students with the necessary tools to enhance their social interaction skills.